Liohaa/retail-product-performance-analysis/02_sql_queries/02_profit_and_loss/README.md

-# Block 2: Profit and Loss
+# Block 2: Profit and Loss Analisys

 This folder contains SQL queries to analyze financial metrics by **product category**, **year**, and **month**.